How to Read a Tag on Your Carpet like a Carpet Cleaner

 Carpet labels conveniently include all kinds of useful information.
 However, in order to make the most of the carpet tag and choose the right carpet cleaning solution, you need to get familiar with carpet jargon:

-• Density and twist - These specifications are very strong indicators of carpet durability.
-Density refers to how close together strands of fiber are and is expressed in fibers per square inch.
-A denser carpet will withstand impact better and stay in good condition for longer.
-Dense carpets are easier to clean because dirt particles don’t sink in very deep and are removed with less effort.
-Twist is the number of times a strand of fiber is twisted per inch.
-A twist level of 4 or more shows that the carpet is more resilient and less likely to unravel.
-In order to choose a durable carpet, at least one of the two indicators (density and twist) needs to be high.
+- Density and twist - These specifications are strong indicators of carpet durability.
+Density refers to the proximity of fiber strands, expressed in fibers per square inch.
+A denser carpet withstands impact better, staying in good condition for longer.
+Dense carpets are easier to clean as dirt doesn’t sink deep, requiring less effort to remove.
+Twist indicates how many times a fiber is twisted per inch.
+A twist level of 4 or more suggests greater resilience and less likelihood to unravel.
+To choose a durable carpet, at least one of the two indicators (density and twist) must be high.

-• Fiber type - When it comes to the material the carpet is made of, there is a wide range of available options.
-The most popular fiber types are nylon, polyester, wool, olefin, and acrylic.
-Nylon is preferred by a majority of consumers due to its moderate price, satisfactory stain resistance, and easy cleaning.
+- Fiber type - When considering the material of the carpet, a wide range of options are available.
+The most popular fiber types include nylon, polyester, wool, olefin, and acrylic.
+A majority of consumers prefer nylon due to its moderate price, satisfactory stain resistance, and easy rug cleaning.

-• R-value - One of the benefits of using carpets is making rooms warmer.
-Carpets not only make the interior look more inviting but help with insulation, too.
-The thermal resistance of a carpet is called R-value and can sometimes be mentioned on the carpet label.
+- R-value - One benefit of using carpets is that they make rooms warmer.
+Carpets not only enhance the interior’s inviting look but also contribute to insulation.
+The thermal resistance is called R-value, is sometimes indicated on the carpet label.

-• Care and cleaning - Most carpet labels recommend using a solution of carpet shampoo and water or professional carpet cleaning.
-Regular vacuuming is often mentioned as a way to keep carpets clean and attractive and reduce costs with carpet cleaner NYC services.
+- Care and cleaning - Most carpet labels recommend using a solution of carpet shampoo and water or professional carpet cleaning.
+Regular vacuuming is often mentioned as a way to keep carpets clean, attractive, and reduce costs with carpet cleaner NYC services.

-• Country of origin - Labels need to disclose the country where the rug was processed.
-So, a carpet made in the U.S.A. must authentically come from the U.S.A.
-This requirement is enforced by the Federal Trade Commission.
+- Country of origin - Labels must disclose the country where the rug was processed.
+Therefore, a carpet made in the U.S.A. must genuinely originate from the U.S.A.
+This requirement is enforced by the Federal Trade Commission

 What types of cleaning can be used with each cleaning code?